 Marguerite is the Recreation and Conservation Grants Section manager.
 She moved to Washington in 1988 and has spent most of her career working at RCO as an outdoor grants manager, an assistant section manager, and now manager of the Recreation and Conservation Funding Board’s grants section.
 She has extensive experience working with organizations interested in funding for outdoor recreation and conservation purposes.
 Originally from the Midwest where she worked at Indiana’s Department of Natural Resources, Marguerite has spent the past few years exploring the Pacific Northwest.
 She enjoys reading, engaging in various community service projects, traveling, and finding unique views of Mount Rainier.

 Amee joined RCO in 2014 and now is salmon grants manager for the upper and lower Columbia River regions.
-Amee’s experience includes nearly 23 years working in the environmental field conducting wetland delineations and restoration work, identifying Washington native plants, and managing a native plant nursery.
+Amee’s experience includes nearly twenty-three years working in the environmental field conducting wetland delineations and restoration work, identifying Washington native plants, and managing a native plant nursery.
 She earned her bachelor of arts degree from The Evergreen State College in Olympia.
 Amee has lived in Washington most of her life and enjoys hiking, dancing, and time with family.

 Myra joined RCO in 1999 as an outdoor grants manager and now serves as the agency’s compliance specialist assisting staff and grant recipients with preventing and resolving compliance issues at funded sites.

 Kathleen joined RCO in 2005 as an office assistant.
-Before joining RCO, Kathleen worked for 22 years as administrative assistant and health care placement coordinator for a Seattle company.
+Before joining RCO, Kathleen worked for twenty-two years as administrative assistant and health care placement coordinator for a Seattle company.
 She left Seattle to be closer to family in the Olympia area.
 Kathleen’s interests include all areas of community service and volunteering with Saint Michael Parish, here and in Juarez, Mexico.
 She likes photography, camping, and family gatherings.

 DeAnn joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Section.
-She has more than 27 years of land acquisition and grants management experience gained from two natural resources agencies: the Washington Department of Fish and Wildlife and the Washington Department of Natural Resources.
+She has more than twenty-seven years of land acquisition and grants management experience gained from two natural resources agencies: the Washington Department of Fish and Wildlife and the Washington Department of Natural Resources.
 A native Washingtonian, DeAnn loves photography, live music, and is an enthusiastic animal lover.
 DeAnn enjoys the great outdoors, particularly Washington’s deep forests and coastline as well as the Columbia River Gorge and the San Juan Islands.

 Anya joined RCO in 2016 doing computer work as a volunteer for the Governor’s Salmon Recovery Office, and was hired soon after.
 Anya scans and archives documents, files, and performs other office tasks.